whataboutkris/CPSC-362-Product-Vision/README.md

 - Performance : fast internet
 - Availability: a cloud to store video
 - Scalability: to grow your page faster
-- Usability: easy to book a house and seemly entry with security and fast internet
+- Usability: easy to book a house and seamless entry with security and fast internet
 - Efficiency: Two-factor authentication

 ### For FUNCTIONAL:
-- Dashboard : Homepage
+- Dashboard : Homepage for user (client/renter) to access our systems
+- Explore System : Listings of rentable houses.
+Able to view specifics and rent places, or communicate with renter.
 - Profile System: User/renter profiles to gauge attributes
 - Communication System: Has inboxes and outboxes, contact pages, messaging system to communicate with clients
 - Booking & Reservation System : User authentication and verification via social media accounts.